Oz the Great and Powerful (soundtrack): Development

 In June 2011, composer Danny Elfman was chosen to score for Oz the Great and Powerful, in his fifth collaboration with Raimi on Darkman (1990), A Simple Plan (1998), Spider-Man (2002) and Spider-Man 2 (2004).
-It also marked Elfman's re-union with Raimi, as due to their creative differences on scoring Spider-Man 2 Elfman decided not to collaborate with Raimi on his forthcoming projects, this meant that Elfman did not compose for the third instalment Spider-Man 3.
+It also marked Elfman's re-union with Raimi, as due to their creative dispute on scoring Spider-Man 2 Elfman decided not to collaborate with Raimi on his forthcoming projects, this meant that Elfman did not compose for the third instalment Spider-Man 3.
 He noted that the film's score was accessibly quick to produce, with a majority of the music being written in six weeks.
 Regarding the tonal quality of the score, Elfman stated, "We're going to take an approach that's old school but not self-consciously old-fashioned.
 Let the melodrama be melodrama, let everything be what it is.
 I also think there's the advantage that I'm able to write narratively, and when I'm able to write narratively I can also move quicker because that's my natural instincts, I can tell a story in the music."
 Elfman did not adapt any of the musical influences from The Wizard of Oz (1939), despite having pop-culture references "visually and musically".
 Raimi insisted Elfman, that the team were working on L. Frank Baum's early 20th century Oz novels and not from the film.
 He decided to create a "fresh music for the setting", but also wanted to pay homage to the 1939 film.

 American singer-songwriter Mariah Carey recorded a promotional single called "Almost Home" written by Carey, Simone Porter, Justin Gray, Lindsey Ray, Tor Erik Hermansen, and Mikkel Eriksen (a.k.a.
 Stargate) for the soundtrack of the film.
 The song was recorded at February 6, 2013 at New York City at Roc The Mic Studios.
 In a statement, Carey said that the song has "a message that works beautifully with the film.
 It's a feel-good record; it gives you the feeling of reaching your home and being with people that you love."
-The single was released on February 19, 2013 by Island Records, despite being leaked a day before.
+The single was released on February 19, 2013, by Island Records, despite being leaked a day before.